AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU-DownloadResumption.rst

 This is where the download resumption mechanism comes into play.
 If this is a **PULL** mode download, the Server supports and uses `ETags
 <https://en.wikipedia.org/wiki/HTTP_ETag>`_ and the firmware resource did
-not expire (i.e. has the same ETag) there is a good chance the Client will be able to resume a partially finished download.
+not expire (i.e. has the same ETag), there is a good chance the Client will be able to resume a partially finished download.

 Anjay and Firmware Update initial state